Ctenucha virginica (Esper, 1794)

 MI : Mackinac Co.

 NE Marquette Is, 590 ft

 Specimen courtesy of LGCC

 Photograph copyright: Merrill A. Peterson

-Ctenucha virginica is a day-flying predominantly eastern species which range extends to northeastern British Columbia.
-It is medium size (FW length 22 - 23 mm) with a striking orange head, black and metallic blue thorax, and metallic blue abdomen.
+Ctenucha virginica is a day-flying, predominantly eastern species which range extends to northeastern British Columbia.
+It is medium-sized (FW length 22 - 23 mm) with a striking orange head, black and metallic blue thorax, and metallic blue abdomen.
 The forewings are dark brownish gray with a slight sheen and white fringe.
 The hindwing is dull jet black with a mostly white fringe.
 The bipectinate antennae are black.

 Cisseps fulvicollis is a similar day-flying tiger moth.
 It is smaller than C. virginica and has narrower wings.
 Its collar is orange and the basal hindwing is translucent whitish gray.
 Ctenucha rubroscapus, found only along the Pacific Coast, has a red head and tegulae.